19-10-2019 ARE WE STILL LOOKING

 So, when the future ‘falling away’ takes place, it must also be from something that is ‘very good’.
 And, clearly, that cannot be the world in which we live, for the Apostle Paul describes it as ‘this present evil world’ (Gal.
 1:4).
 In fact it is a world so wicked that Jesus died for our sins in order to ‘deliver us’ from it (also Gal.
 1:4).

-You see, just as the ‘tree of the knowledge of good and evil’ (Gen. 2:17) which Adam and Eve tasted contrary to God’s commandment the present age can only produce fruit that is evil in all who live in it.
+You see, just as the ‘tree of the knowledge of good and evil’ (Gen. 2:17) which Adam and Eve tasted contrary to God’s commandment could only cause them to know evil, so the present age can only produce the fruit of wickedness in all who live in it.
 So much so that even we who now believe in Christ our Saviour also once ‘walked according to the course of this world’ and were led by ‘the prince of the power of the air, the spirit that works in the children of disobedience’ (Eph.
 2:2).
-We were by nature ‘children of wrath’, obstinate and rebellious and, if the truth be known, to some extent we still are.
+We were by nature ‘children of wrath’, obstinate and rebellious and, if the truth be known, even if we are saved to some extent we still are.

 Fact is that down the course of history whenever God has set up something good (such as the miracle-accompanied era of gospel proclamation in the Book of Acts, for example) man has ‘fallen away’ from it.
 Didn’t Paul the Apostle of grace have to say that ‘all they which be in Asia are turned away from me (2 Tim.
 1:15) and didn’t he weep because ‘many walk ... as enemies of the cross of Christ;’ (Phil.
 3:18-19)?

 What then is the ‘good thing’ God will establish before the ‘falling away’ of 2 Thess.
 2:3?
-It is my strong belief that this can only be that epoch which the Apostle Paul seven times describes as ‘the Day of Christ’ (see 1 Cor.
+It is my strong belief that this can only be that epoch which the Apostle Paul seven times in his letters describes as ‘the Day of Christ’ (see 1 Cor.
 1:7, Phil.
-2:16 and other references in his epistles.
+2:16 and other references in his epistles).

-This ‘Day of Christ’ is the pre-millennial, pre-advent age which was spoken of by all the Old Testament prophets, proclaimed as the ‘kingdom of God or ‘Kingdom of Heaven’ then ‘at hand’ by the Lord Jesus and later confirmed as a yet future event by the apostles Peter and Paul.
-It will be brought in by the ‘appearing’ of Christ in a blaze of glory (Titus 2:13, 2 Tim.
+This ‘Day of Christ’ is the pre-millennial, pre-advent age which was spoken of by all the Old Testament prophets, proclaimed as the ‘kingdom of God or ‘Kingdom of Heaven’ then ‘at hand’ by the Lord Jesus and later confirmed by the apostles Peter and Paul as a yet future event that will precede by centuries his actual physical and official return to live on earth (that is his parousia).
+It will be brought in by the ‘appearing’ (Greek: epiphanea) of Christ in a blaze of glory (Titus 2:13, 2 Tim.
 4:1).

 The Apostle Peter called it ‘the time of restitution of all things’ and said Christ would be retained in heaven until this stupendous global ‘recreation’ is accomplished (Acts 3:21).
 This ‘Day of Christ’ (also referred to by Paul as ‘that day’ in his latter epistles) is, I submit, also the ‘day of rest’ he referred to in Hebrews 4:8-11).